griffithlab/civic-panel/docs/CIViC introduction.rst

 What is an Assertion?
 ----------------------

 Evidence items can also be used to build `Assertions <https://civicdb.org/help/evidence/overview>`_.
-CIViC assertions aggregates individual evidence items into a single clinical action that allows for incorporation of guidelines and varying levels of specificity (e.g., ACMG, FDA companion tests, drug approvals, AMP variant levels, NCCN guidelines, etc.).
+CIViC assertions aggregate individual evidence items into a single assessment of the clinical relevance of a variant in a specific disease setting.
+Assertions allow for incorporation of guidelines and varying levels of specificity (e.g., ACMG, FDA companion tests, drug approvals, AMP variant levels, NCCN guidelines, etc.).
 An example of a CIViC assertion is shown below:

 .. image:: images/Assertion_Example.png